adlnet/auto-ssl/README.md

 ```
 replacing `<project path>` with the proper folder path (i.e. `~/tla/adl-auth`).
 That's it.

+**Note**: The `/home/ubuntu` is most common, as we typically use an Ubuntu OS.
+For CentOS or something else, just provide a path to the `auto-ssl/renew.sh` file.

 ### More Detail
 This cronjob is specified with time `0 2 * * 6`, meaning it will run:
 - `6`: On Saturdays